BOM Analysis: My Favorite Tools for BOM Review

 BOM Portal in Altium 365

-The BOM portal in Altium 365 performs very similar functions as ActiveBOM, but it provides the benefit of being accessible in the cloud.
+The BOM Portal in Altium 365 performs very similar functions as ActiveBOM, but it provides the benefit of being accessible in the cloud.
 If you host your PCB project in the cloud in Altium 365, the project can be shared with other stakeholders so that they can view and provide feedback on design data.
-This includes a BOM review, which can be performed immediately in the BOM portal in Altium 365.
+This includes a BOM review, which can be performed throughout the product design phase in the BOM Portal in Altium 365.

 The BOM Portal in Altium 365 allows teams to perform a BOM review in the cloud at any time